debuggio/CppND-Capstone-Snake-Game/README.md

 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./SnakeGame`.

+# Updates from original version
+* added mines.
+When snake eats food it also spawns mine that ends the game if snake eats it